 A Leesburg scooter accident lawyer from Bogin, Munns & Munns can be there to offer you peace of mind during these uncertain times after your accident.

-Even though scooters are inherently different from cars or trucks, these personal injury accidents are still subject to the same four-year statute of limitations established under Florida Statutes § 95.11.
-In some cases, you may be required to file your claim within a shorter time period.
-Your lawyer can tell you more about important deadlines that affect your case.
+Even though scooters are inherently different from cars or trucks, these personal injury accidents are still subject to the same two-year statute of limitations established under Florida Statutes § 95.11.
+This statute of limitations will go by faster than you anticipate, especially if you are recovering from life-threating injuries.
+Do not delay and risk your right to compensation.

 If you have any questions about your legal options in Leesburg, contact a Bogin, Munns & Munns representative today at (352) 728-3773 to receive your free consultation.